 In Singapore, the norm is to award “joint custody” of children to both husband and wife.
 Joint custody means that both parents are co-decision makers in choice of religion, schools and medical care for the children.
 It is not the practice of the courts to award sole custody to the women.

 There is no presumption that women will always win when it comes to “care and control”.
-Indeed, the Women’s Charter makes it clear that the courts guiding principle in deciding care and control is “the welfare of the child”.
+Indeed, the Women’s Charter is clear that the courts guiding principle in deciding care and control is “the welfare of the child”.
 Thus, if the mother is unfit, care and control will go to the father.
 Naturally, if both father and mother are good parents, but the mother has been the main caregiver, the welfare principle dictates that care and control will go to the mother.

 Recently, the Singapore courts have been encouraging parties to have “shared” care and control.